tari-project/rfcs/src/RFC-0190_Mempool.md

 ### Abstract

 The Mempool is responsible for managing, verifying and maintaining all unconfirmed transactions that have not yet been included in a [block] and added to the Tari [blockchain].
-It consists of a Transaction Pool, Pending Pool, Orphan Pool and Reorg Pool to achieve these tasks.
 It is also responsible for propagating valid transactions and sharing the Mempool state with connected peers.
 An overview of the required functionality for the Mempool and each of its component pools will be provided.

 ### Overview

-Every base node maintains a Mempool that consists of four separate pools: the Transaction Pool, Pending Pool, Orphan Pool and Reorg Pool.
-These four pools have different tasks and work together to form the Mempool used for maintaining unconfirmed transactions.
+Every base node maintains a Mempool that consists of two separate pools: the Unconfirmed Pool and Reorg Pool.
+These two pools have different tasks and work together to form the Mempool used for maintaining unconfirmed transactions.

 This is the role descriptions for each component pool:
-- Transaction Pool: contains all unconfirmed transactions that have been verified, have passed all checks, that only spend valid [UTXO]s and don't have any time-lock restrictions.
+- Unconfirmed Pool: contains all unconfirmed transactions that have been verified, have passed all checks, that only spend valid [UTXO]s and don't have any time-lock restrictions.
-- Pending Pool: contains unconfirmed transactions that have time-lock restrictions.
-The transactions in this pool either attempt to spend UTXOs with time-locks or the transactions themselves have time-locks limiting them from being included in new blocks until a specified future time or block height has been reached.
-- Orphan Pool: out of order unconfirmed transactions are managed by this pool, these transactions attempt to spend non-existent UTXOs.
 - Reorg Pool: stores a backup of all transactions that have recently been included into blocks, in case a blockchain reorganization occurs and these transactions have to be restored to the Transaction Pool so that they can be included in future blocks.